dixslyf/mnist-digits-nb-nn/report/report.typ

 - Support

-A confusion matrix is a table that shows the counts of true positive, true negative, false positive, and false negative predictions for each class.
+A confusion matrix is a table that shows the counts of true positive, true negative, false positive and false negative predictions for each class.
 Each row represents the actual class, while each column represents the predicted class,